PySimpleGUI/PySimpleGUI/README.md

 ## Recently added features and activities

+## Features & Fixes in version 6.2

+* Fixed bug in Window.settings_save
+* Added ability to "print" an image inline in a Multiline element
+* The ability to upgrade to the latest Maint Release is once again built into PSG.
+You can use the Home Window or the command line command`psgupgrade`.
+You can see the release notes and install a new version.
+* Fix for bug  #5750.
+Graph events was going into an infinite loop when write_event_value events were received.
+Fix was to clear the realtime button flag.
+Potential for regression problems should be minimal since only the Graph element conditional was changed.
+* Added Enhancement #6671.
+Added parameter select select_node_keys to Tree.update.
+Enables nodes
+                        in the tree to be programmatically selected as if the user selected them.
+* Fixed Multiline echo_stdout_stderr feature/parameter.
+Was not correctly echoing out to sys.stdout, stderr.
+                        Edited docstring to document the correct behavior.
+It will only echo if you've rerouted stdout or stderr to the element.
+                        It will not do the reroute for you.
+* Fix for Issue #6686 - Calendar chooser button clearing fields that should only be cleared when window.read returns.
+                        Used the newly added element_that_generated_event variable from the Graph element fix above (already came in handy).
+* Display the Maint Release version number in the Home Window.
+Moved the install button
+* Added ability to specify timers using string "H:M:S" when calling Window.start_timer.
+* Enhancement - support for horizontal scroll only for scrollable column element
+* Fixed Multiline echo_stdout_stderr feature/parameter.
+Was not correctly echoing out to sys.stdout, stderr.
+Edited docstring to document the correct behavior.
+It will only echo if you've rerouted stdout or stderr to the element.
+It will not do the reroute for you.
+* Fix for Issue #6686 - Calendar chooser button clearing fields that should only be cleared when window.read returns.
+Used the newly added element_that_generated_event variable from the Graph element fix above (already came in handy).
+* Added ability to specify timers using string "H:M:S" when calling Window.start_timer.
+* Enhancement - ability to set the Frame border color.
+Added border_color and border_width_no_relief parms to the Frame element
+  * Frame border color to default to the text element color if no color is set

 ## Drag and Drop!

 Hard to believe, but drag and drop is working on PySimpleGUI.